Highly available SQLite cluster with embedded NATS JetStream.

 | node3 | 8082 | 5434 | 4224 | 3308 |

-1.3 Install using Helm
+1.3 Install with Helm

 helm repo add litesql https://litesql.github.io/helm-charts